-Ms. Angnakak (interpretation): Thank you. (interpretation ends) As the minister is aware, the government's return to work policy indicates that the GN has "a duty to accommodate employees who, as a consequence of disease, injury, or condition, become unable to perform the duties of their job.
-One of the elements of this policy is to conduct an independent medical evaluation, which are defined in the policy as medical assessment of an individual's abilities and expected recovery from illness or injury performed by a specific health care provider other than the individual's own health care provider at the request of the employer."
+Ms. Angnakak (interpretation): Thank you, (interpretation ends) Mr. Speaker.
+As the minister is aware, the government's return to work policy indicates that the GN has "a duty to accommodate employees who, as a consequence of disease, injury, or condition, become unable to perform the duties of their job.
+One of the elements of this policy is to conduct independent medical evaluations, which are defined in the policy as medical assessments of an individual's abilities and expected recovery from illness or injury performed by a specific health care provider other than the individual's own health care provider at the request of the employer."

 Mr. Speaker, concerns have been brought to my attention about the use of these evaluations during the current COVID-19 pandemic, as they often require employees to travel outside of our territory, which we are discouraging at this time.
 Will the minister commit to suspending the use of these examinations, except in circumstances where an employee's health requires that they be undertaken?
 Thank you, Mr. Speaker.

 Speaker (interpretation): Thank you. (interpretation ends) Minister of Human Resources, Mr. Kusugak.

 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-In cases where employees can no longer work do require testing to determine whether this disability is permanent or if they can remain on the job with improvements.
-Indeed, the member is correct that the workers require medical examinations from a doctor who isn't their usual doctor.
-In cases like this, us as northerners require travel down to southern locales to get an independent examination that determines whether we can work or not.
+In cases where employees can no longer work they require testing to determine whether their condition is permanent or if they will be able to remain on the job with the expectation that their condition will improve.
+Indeed, the member is correct that an employee requires a medical examination from a doctor who isn't their usual doctor.
+In cases like this, as northerners, we require travel down to southern locales to get independent examinations to determine whether we can work again or not.

-With respect to the COVID-19 pandemic, when it first arrived into Canada, residents were no longer able to travel, especially in the case of Nunavut residents.
-With that being the case, it did result in problems with testing requirements with a travel ban, but today, with less restrictions on travel, there will be independent testing of workers who need to go through this process to ensure that they don't put themselves in danger, and what impacts it may have.
+With respect to the COVID-19 pandemic, when it first arrived in Canada, individuals were no longer able to travel, especially in the case of Nunavut residents.
+That being the case, it did result in problems with testing requirements with the travel ban, but today, with less restrictions on travel, there will be independent testing of employees who need to go through this process to ensure that they don't put themselves in danger, and other impacts it may have.
 We evaluate them separately because they need independent assessments.
 Thank you, Mr. Speaker.